-ollowing the School Creed in Key Stage Code Student Behaviour Sanction Teacher Action Extra Support 1 Pupil respects the rights of others, is cooperative and self-controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, Dojo points, House Points Involve peers, staff, parents and the whole school in celebrating pupil achievement.
-2 Minor disruptions, talking, off task, interfering with other's learning, making silly noises, repeatedly not following the uniform policy If you get five Code 2s in a week you will get a lunchtime detention for 30 mins.
-Apology card/letter to be written by the child - stating why they are sorry and what they will do better next time.
-Or time used to complete unfinished work.
+Be the Best in Key Stage 2 Code Student Behaviour Sanction Teacher Action Extra Support 1 Pupil respects the rights of others, is cooperative and self-controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, red book, gold points.
+Involve colleagues, parents and the whole school in celebrating pupil achievement.
+2 Minor disruptions, talking, off task, interfering with other's learning, making silly noises, repeatedly not following the uniform policy If you get five Code 2 in a week you will get a lunchtime detention for 30 mins and you will complete an incident form.
 Teacher seeks supportive solution with student, negotiating small steps to success.
 Use of lunchtime detention to complete work if appropriate, reflect on the disruption caused.
-Uses a range of behaviour strategies to reinforce better choices.
-Involve Phase Leader, Family Support Officer or SENCO to help define the problem and assist in a solution.
-3 Deliberate unkindness, name calling or swearing Deliberately misusing property Answering back or speaking rudely to any adult Deliberately hurting others or being spiteful Goading/winding others up Stealing from others Lying Deliberately ignoring any adult's instructions Behaving in a way that could cause harm to others, deliberately This is serious.
-You will be given a Code 3 if you already have a Code 2 and repeat the same behaviour in a session.
-For each Code 3, you will have a 30 minute lunchtime detention.
-You will fill out an incident report which will be recorded on CPOMS and a letter will be sent home to your parents.
-If you get three Code 3s in a half term will also be put on a lunchtime or lesson time Report Card to monitor and encourage improvements in future behaviour.
-Teacher consults with Phase leader and informs parents.
-Monitor with behaviour/incident logs on CPOMS if appropriate and continue a range of behaviour support strategies.
-Use a Report Card if appropriate Involve Phase Leader, Family Support Officer or SENCO to help define the problem and assist in a solution.
-4 Repeating Code 3 behaviour Physical/threatening aggression Severely disrupting lessons/bullying/swearing to insult/fighting/continually disrespecting adults/homophobic or racist name calling Internal exclusion: This is very serious.
+Uses a range of behaviour strategies If necessary involve Phase Leader, DH/SENco or AH to define the problem and assist in a solution.
+3 Deliberate unkindness Name calling or swearing Deliberately misusing property Answering back or speaking rudely to any adult Deliberately hurting others or being spiteful Goading/winding others up Stealing from others Lying Deliberately ignoring any adult's instructions Behaving in a way that could cause harm to others, deliberately This is serious.
+You will be given a code 3 if you already have a code 2 and repeat the same behaviour in a session.
+It will also be given for the following For each code 3, you will have a 30 min lunchtime detention.
+You will fill out an incident form, it will be recorded and a letter will be sent home to your parents.
+If you get three code 3s in a half term you will lose Be the Best.
+You will also be put on a lunchtime or lesson time report card to monitor and encourage improvements in future behaviour.
+Teacher consults with colleagues and informs parents.
+Monitor with behaviour/incident logs (Appendix 2) and continue a range of strategies.
+Involve the Phase leader, or SENco to define the problem and assist in a solution.
+4 Repeating code 3 behaviour Physical/threatening aggression Severely disrupting lessons/bullying/swearing to insult/fighting/continually disrespecting adults/homophobic or racist name calling Internal exclusion: This is very serious.
 You will have to work for the whole day in another class.
-The Head of School and your parents will be informed and it will be recorded on CPOMS.
-You will lose a privilege - determined by your class teacher Teacher will liaise with Phase Leader to arrange for the pupil to work in another class for the day - including a different playtime/lunch time environment.
-Must involve SLT and parents to define the problem and assist with a solution.
-5 Repeating Code 4 behaviour Planned violence/abuse/major theft/vandalism/racism/homophobia/ persistent bullying Physical aggression or swearing to any member of staff Being truant from school This is extremely serious.
-The Headteacher, Head of School and your parents will be informed and it will be recorded on CPOMS.
+The Headteacher and your parents will be informed and it will be recorded.
+You will lose a privilege and Be the Best.: Must involve SMT and parents to define the problem and assist with a solution.
+5 Repeating code 4 behaviour Planned violence/abuse/major theft/vandalism/racism/homophobia/ persistent bullying Physical aggression or swearing to any member of staff Being truant from school This is extremely serious.
+The Headteacher and your parents will be informed and it will be recorded.
 It will lead to an internal exclusion and may lead to an external exclusion.
-The teacher refers the issues directly to SLT (senior leadership team).
-SLT will consider action in accordance with the appropriate policies, including the Restraint and Health and Safety policies.
-After discussion with pupils and parents, an internal or fixed-term exclusion may be considered - SLT will consult with Mr Tucker.
-Involve HT, Head of School, parents and other agencies.
+It will be given for the following: The teacher refers the problems directly to SMT (senior management team).
+SMT will consider action in accordance with the appropriate policies, including the Restraint and Health and Safety policies.
+After discussion with pupils and parents, an internal or fixed-term exclusion may be considered.
+Involve HT, parents and other agencies.